 10 Characters You'll Meet at a Business Meeting

-Employees Bring Both Their Good and Bad to Business Meetings
+Employees Bring Both Their Good and Bad Habits to Business Meetings

 That's because their normal outward appearances belie often troublesome behavior.
 Want to learn more about the crazy cast of characters you're likely to encounter in your business meetings?

 Whether or not you're armed with a lightsaber, you'll nevertheless be better equipped to do battle with these often-destructive forces who subvert business meetings with their bothersome behavior.
 Learn more about ten dysfunctional characters you'll meet in business meetings.

 The Monopolizer thinks he or she is the only one with wisdom on various subjects at the business meeting.
 The Monopolizer believes everyone else is there to hear him or her speak—and so they do incessantly.
 They don't appreciate that business meetings offer an opportunity to hear from many.

 They prattle on and on, arrogantly acting as though their ideas or beliefs are inherently more important than those of other employees.
 Sadly other people shy away from contributing, intimidated by the Monopolizer's stranglehold on the meeting.

 When facilitators allow an employee to monopolize a business meeting, it sends the message that their rudeness is sanctioned.
 The facilitator, or even other meeting participants, should indicate an interest in hearing from others in the meeting, to remind the Monopolizer that others can speak as well as listen.